stephenafamo/bob/gen/README.md

 ## About

-This is largely based on [SQLBoiler](https://github.com/volatiletech/sqlboiler), however, many large scale improvements have been made.

-1. Query building is based on [Bob](https://github.com/stephenafamo/bob), which is dialect specific and allows for far more possiblites and less bugs.
-1. Composite primary keys and foreign keys are now supported.
-1. `qm.Load` is entirely reworked.
-    1. Loaders are generated specifically for each relation and can be nested to load sub-objects
-    1. `qm.Load("relationship")` is split into `PreloadPilotJets` and `ThenLoadPlotJets`.
-The `Preload` variants load the relationship in a single call using left joins while the `ThenLoad` variants make a new query similar to how the currentl `qm.Load` works.
-1. All the Column names are now in a single top level variable similar to table names.
-1. Where helpers are in a top level global variables split down into query types. e.g. `SelectWhere.Pilot.ID.EQ(10)`
-1. Enums types are generated for every enum in the schema, whether or not they were used in a column.
-1. Enums are properly detected even if they are used only as an array.
-1. Nullable types are now just their concrete type with a generic wrapper.
-Individual null type variants are no longer needed
-1. Inserts and Upserts are not done with the concrete model type, but with an `Optional` version where every field has to be explicitly set.
-Removes the need for `boil.Infer()`
-1. Column lists are generated for every table, which can be filtered with `Only` or `Except` and are built to the correctly quoted versions.
-1. Hooks now return a context which will be chained and eventually passed to the query.
-1. AutoTimestamps are not implemented.
-1. Soft Deletes are not implemented.
-1. Simplified configuration for relationship aliases.
-No more need for foreign/local.

-Like SQLBoiler this is a tool to generate a Go ORM tailored to your database schema.

 It is a "database-first" ORM.
 That means you must first create your database schema.
 Please use something like [sql-migrate](https://github.com/rubenv/sql-migrate) or some other migration tool to manage this part of the database's life-cycle.

+There is also a generator for other schema definitions like [Prisma's schmea](https://www.prisma.io/docs/concepts/components/prisma-schema0).

 ## Features

 * Full model generation
+* Generates **factories** for easy testing
 * Extremely fast code generation
 * High performance through generation & intelligent caching
 * Uses bob.Executor (simple interface, sql.DB, sql.Tx, sqlx.DB etc. compatible)